CLSherrod/clsherrod.github.io/_pages/projects.md

 **2010 - 2012 Speaker**

 Presenter of my business theory that you need to start a business based on what you love so you’ll stick with it during startup and when it’s difficult.
-Several speaking opportunities lead to self-publishing a book, later renamed [How To Create New Business Ideas Based On What You Love](/business-ideas).
+Several speaking opportunities lead to self-publishing a book, [How To Create New Business Ideas Based On What You Love](/business-ideas).

 **2010 - 2017 [Nan Akasha](/nanakasha)**